aa-ahmed-aa/aa-ahmed-aa.github.io/_posts/2019-6-8-Driven-Development.md

         <figcaption class="caption">TDD Steps</figcaption>
     </div>
     <div class="toright">
         <p>a short for test-driven-development, TDD can be defined as a programming practice that instructs developers to write new code only if an automated test has failed.
 This avoids duplication of code.
 TDD means "Test Driven Development".
-The primary goal of TDD is to make the code clearer, simple and bug-free.</p>
+The primary goal of TDD is to make the code clearer, simple and bug-free.follow the diagram to understand the flow of tdd.</p>
         <h4>Advantages of TDD</h4>
         <ul>
             <li>Early bug notification.</li>